 The white plastic is semi-translucent.
 This allows light to pass through but scatters it in the process.

-It creates uniform homemade photography lighting with soft shadows.
-Like in this image below.
+It creates uniform DIY photography lighting with soft shadows, like in this image below.

 I created the overall light with a flashlight and a table tennis ball diffuser in my photo studio.

 Moving the DIY diffuser from the back to the front of the image created a backlight effect.
-And it cast soft shadows on the front of the image.
+And it cast soft shadows on the front of the picture.

-Balloons are a great option for creating a DIY lightbox effect.
+Balloons are an excellent option for creating a DIY lightbox effect.

 You can control the size of the light effect by controlling the size of your balloon.

 This transforms the small light beam produced by your DIY photo lighting.
-It becomes a big and soft light source.
+It becomes a big and soft lighting source.

 You’ll need a long exposure due to the low light output of a flashlight.